Zweisteine96/FZI_Hiwi_robot_joints_dynamics_simulation/README.md

 ```
 ### controller_ur_modern
 In the file controller_ur_modern.yaml, the joint_trajectory_controller is modified such that the effort controller can be applied.
 The PID parameters need to be further tuned for real tests.
+The files can be checked within the branch "kinetic-devel".

 ```
 joint_trajectory_controller: